Okay…I admit. I know how to break the rules.

-But this forum is just not the place for this.
 As a matter of fact, videos with life-changing tips or business advice that require me to make sure my grandchildren are not in the room when I view them, leave me shaking my head.

 When you want to break the rules, the same rule obtains.

 You don’t go breaking rules just because it’s a good idea or you heard that’s the way to stand out.
 Neither do you follow them because you think it will win you friends.